A sumptous prize-winning quilt at the Williamstown Country Fair (August 11-13, 2017)

 How now curly-haired cow.
 Heritage variety.
 I could have bought some chickens or turkeys ....or a Shetland pony!

 Norman Nicholson (1850-1921) was not a farmer.
 He was a merchant in hemlock bark in 1899 when he signed this certificate.
-The hemlock industry would soon collapse and he'd worked in various jobs, inspecting ties on the Transcontinental Railway and overseeing the building of the Richmond, Quebec Post Office, until his death in 1921.
+The hemlock industry would soon collapse and he'd work at various jobs, inspecting ties on the Transcontinental Railway and overseeing the building of the Richmond, Quebec Post Office, until his death in 1921.
 He never had the money to buy a car, even a Model T!

 Margaret McLeod Nicholson 1910.
 She did not like the new-fangled automobile.
 She thought her neighbour foolish to buy one, but she happily went on car rides with anyone who had an auto.
 (The one exception being in 1921 when she went to vote for the very first time.
 She couldn't wait for her ride, so she walked to the polls.)
 Perhaps she protested about autos in her letters to make her husband feel better about not being able to afford an auto like his many friends and family members.